maxlab-io/docs/content/_index.md

 Here, you can find the most recent documentation and guides on our devices.

+You reach us via [hi@maxlab.io email](mailto:hi@maxlab.io) or via website using [Contact Us form](https://maxlab.io/contact/)

+If you like our products or just want to stay in touch, make sure you're following [the MAXLAB.IO LinkedIn page](https://www.linkedin.com/company/maxlab-io) to get latest news and updates.

 {{< button "docs/" "Read the Docs" >}}
 {{< /column >}}